logo

-Spinal neurinomas are benign, slow-growing tumors that represent the most common primary spinal tumors [1].
-"Primary" means that this tumor disease originates in the spine—it should not be confused with metastases, the spread of other tumors.
+Spinal neurinomas are benign, slow-growing tumors that are the most common primary spinal tumors overall [1].
+Primary means that this tumor disease develops in the spine area—it should therefore not be confused with metastases, which are the spread of other tumor diseases.

-Spinal neurinomas can occur in any age group, but they are most common between the ages of 40 and 60 – and are roughly equal in both sexes.
+Spinal neurinomas can occur in any age group, but they are most common between the ages of 40 and 60, with approximately equal incidence in both sexes.
 Recent scientific studies have observed primary spinal tumors slightly more frequently in men than in women [2].

-At the European Radiosurgery Center Munich, we have extensive radiosurgical experience in this benign tumor of the spine and spinal cord [3].
-With CyberKnife therapy, we can treat neuromas on an outpatient basis and without surgical intervention.
-There are no complications.
-Complications from fixation or open surgery.
+At the European Radiosurgery Center Munich, we have extensive experience in radiosurgery for this benign tumor disease in the spine and spinal cord [3].
+With CyberKnife therapy, we can treat neurinoma on an outpatient basis without surgical intervention.
+There are also no complications from fixation or open surgery.

-An inpatient hospital stay, follow-up treatment, or rehabilitation stay are also not required.
-In most cases, you as a patient can resume your usual daily routine and activities after your treatment.
+Inpatient hospital stays, follow-up treatment, or rehabilitation stays are also not necessary.
+In most cases, you as a patient can resume your normal daily routine and previous activities immediately after your treatment.

-Thanks to the innovative and state-of-the-art radiosurgical technology, you benefit from an extremely precise, effective, painless and comfortable treatment.
+Thanks to innovative and state-of-the-art radiosurgical technology, you benefit from extremely precise, effective, painless, and comfortable treatment.

 Neurinomas are connective tissue-encapsulated neoplasms (tumors) that originate from specialized cells (Schwann cells), which in turn perform important functions in the nervous system, such as improving signal transmission.
 Their capsule clearly delineates them and they usually do not infiltrate other structures.